openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-gpfs-volume-driver.rst

    Spectrum Scale must be installed and cluster has to be created on the storage nodes in the OpenStack environment.
-A file system must also be created and mounted on these nodes before configuring the cinder service to use Spectrum Scale storage.For more details, please refer to `Spectrum Scale product documentation <https://ibm.biz/Bdi84g>`_.
+A file system must also be created and mounted on these nodes before configuring the cinder service to use Spectrum Scale storage.
+For more details, please refer to `Spectrum Scale product documentation <https://ibm.biz/Bdi84g>`_.

 Optionally, the Image service can be configured to store glance images